 At first, Connolly was convicted of a 40-year prison sentence; however, the verdict was recently voided after it was discovered the FBI had wrongly included firearm charges.

 2. Earl Edwin Pitts

 Earl Edwin Pitts was charged with spying for the Soviet Union.
 He began his espionage career in 1987, when he offered his services to the Soviets while he was working on an assignment to hunt and recruit KGB officers at the FBI’s New York office.

 While working at the New York office, Earl had access to a wide range of highly classified and sensitive documents.
 His liaison with the KGB lasted for about five years.
 He received payments of over $224,000.

-It turns out even Pitts own wife, a former FBI employee, suspected he was a spy and told the FBI.
-Even after his wife kept on confronting him with suspicions of being a spy, Pitts kept on trying to sell US secrets.
+It turns out that even Pitts' own wife, a former FBI employee, suspected he was a spy and told the FBI.
+Even after his wife kept confronting him with suspicions of being a spy, Pitts continued trying to sell U.S. secrets.

 3. Robert Philip Hanssen

 Robert Philip Hanssen was an FBI agent who began his 22-year espionage career only three years after joining the FBI when he approached a Russian agency and offered his services, for which he received more than $1.4 million in cash and diamonds.

 In fact, Hanssen had several close calls where he could have easily been apprehended.
 In 1981, his wife Bonnie caught him writing a letter to the Soviets, but he claimed he was passing false information so his wife let it slide.

 Again, in 1990, Hanssen’s brother-in-law, Mark Wauck, also an FBI agent, recommended that Hanssen be investigated following the discovery of a pile of cash at the Hanssen home by Bonnie’s sister, but they did not take any action.